johnyhalal/git-leviathan/README.md

 - **macOS (Apple Silicon):** [GitLeviathan-macOS.dmg](https://github.com/johnyhalal/git-leviathan/releases/latest/download/GitLeviathan-macOS.dmg)

-The link always points to the newest release.
-It becomes live after the first release build has run (see [Releasing](#releasing)).

 Open the `.dmg` and drag **GitLeviathan** onto the **Applications** shortcut.

 > **First launch on macOS.** The app is ad-hoc code-signed but not notarized, so